SonicTHI/SaveOurShip2Experimental/README.md

 * **Docking ports:** allow you to temporarily connect ships by using extenders with breathable air, power, heat and chemfuel pipes (if using Rimefeller) up to 3 tiles away and can also connect to each other.

+* **New event:** watch out for debris field events that can damage your ship.
+These can be evaded on the bridge.

 * **Performance optimizations:** from faster EVA checks to a completely rebuilt ship combat system - a lot has been done to improve the performance of this mod.

 * **New UI and settings menu:** the ship battle UI has been moved bellow the pawn bar.
 It now shows all ships and can be moved in the SOS2 settings menu.
 SOS2 settings have been reset to their defaults as we now use the native RW mod tools.
 Hugslib has been removed as a required mod.